 Teaching as inquiry through an e-learning lens

-Anna Harrison, facilitator with the learning with digital technologies professional learning and development (LWDT PLD) team, talks about the value of the teaching and inquiry model as a basis for PLD for e-learning.
+Anna Harrison, a learning with digital technologies professional learning and development (LWDT PLD) team facilitator, talks about the value of the teaching and inquiry model as a basis for PLD for e-learning.

 A blended approach to e-learning PLD

 Teachers from Paihia School talk about the benefits of implementing a blended approach to e-learning professional learning and development (PLD).

 Teaching as inquiry through a blended e-learning lens

 Facilitators and teachers discuss teaching as inquiry through a blended e-learning lens.

 Tailoring professional learning to enhance literacy e-learning needs: A blended model